mmomjian/mmomjian.github.io/index.md

 ## Welcome!

-I am a medical student in the Philadelphia area.
+I am an anesthesiology resident physician in the Philadelphia area.
 I have extensive experience in leadership, mentoring, and pulic engagement.
 Please feel free to browse the above links to learn more about me.

 <!--<div class="posts-list">